MyronKoch-dev/ChatGPT-4-PLUGINS-MODE-MAESTRO/README.md

 This Chrome extension is designed to enhance your experience with the ChatGPT Plus interface by addressing two common user interface frustrations:

 1. The default dropdown menu for already-installed GPT-4 plugins is woefully small, making it hard to visualize and select from your installed extensions.
-This extension automatically resizes the dropdown menu to display more of your installed plugins, making your plugin selection process a breeze.
+This extension automatically increases the dropdown menu to 50% of your screen, making your plugin selection process a breeze.

 2. ChatGPT Plus defaults to the GPT-3.5 model when starting a chat.
 With ChatGPT PLUS | MODE MAESTRO, you can bypass this detour and start a new chat in any mode (GPT-4 + Plugins, GPT-4 + Code Interpreter, GPT-4 Default, or GPT-3.5 Default) with a single click. 🖱️